Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2001-01-02-HTML5-AudioVideo.md

 </html>
 ```

-As you can see, the audio tag sets the src of the song and then plays the song.
+As you can see, the audio tag sets the src of the song and then plays the melody.
 There is an attribute called **controls**, which allows the necessary controls to appear for the music player.

 Similarly, the video controls work the same way.
 The syntax looks like this: